Composite ALPs in Composite Higgs Models: The CHM ALP phenomenology

+Since in these models the coupling to leptons is ``universal'', (i.e. $\eta_{ee}=\eta_{\mu\mu}=\eta_{\tau\tau}$), we can find an upper bound on the branching ratio of the ALP into electrons and muons by assuming that the total width is dominated by $a\to\tau\tau$.
+In this way, all dependence on the ALP couplings to leptons cancels.
+This is not a bad approximation, since the $a\to c\bar c$ channel is closed near threshold, and the di-boson channels are suppressed by numerical factors and powers of the gauge couplings.
+We find the bounds $BR(ee)\leq 2.66\times 10^{-7}$ and $BR(\mu\mu)\leq 0.0113$, attained at threshold.

+Let us see what these conservative bounds lead to.
 Table~1 of \cite{Bauer:2021mvw} collects the constraints from rare meson decay.
 The ones relevant for this case are those involving $B\to\pi\ell\ell$ and $B\to K \ell\ell$, the strongest one being $B\to K\mu \mu$, yielding\footnote{Strictly speaking, this bound does not extend all the way to $m_B$, since the available phase space closes at $m_a \approx 4.6 \mbox{ GeV}$.}